architv/architv.github.io/_posts/2015-10-20-viral-cli-app.md

 It's been more than a month since I "launched" soccer cli and it got:

-- close to 250 stars on github
+- Close to 250 stars on [Github](https://github.com/architv/soccer-cli)
-- number 1 trending python repo on Github
+- Number 1 trending python repo on Github
-- over 25k downloads on PyPi
+- Over 25k downloads on [PyPi](https://pypi.python.org/pypi/soccer-cli)
-- many more happy and productive football fans
+- Many more happy and productive football fans

 <blockquote class="twitter-tweet" lang="en"><p lang="en" dir="ltr"><a href="https://twitter.com/architv07">@architv07</a> I love your soccer-cli 😂 found on <a href="https://twitter.com/githuntio">@githuntio</a></p>&mdash; EGOIST (@egoistgogo) <a href="https://twitter.com/egoistgogo/status/640824213696155648">September 7, 2015</a></blockquote>